Holbrook Foundation Fellowships

 Nominations for 2014-2015 Holbrook Fellows are currently open until March 7, 2014.
-Any Institute faculty member can nominate a student by completing a one page nomination form.
+Any Institute faculty member can nominate up to three students by completing this one-page form.
 Awardees are selected by a committee comprised of the Solutions Group Heads, Institute Director and Executive Director.

 Get to know the 2013-2014 Holbrook Foundation Fellows:

 Acoustic sensing, actuation and feedback control for real-time monitoring and use in microgeneration and micro Combined Heat and Power (CHP) settings.